mananahmed/syllabi/southasia_historiography.md

 *	Ramaswamy, Sumathi. *Passions of the Tongue: Language Devotion in Tamil India, 1891-1970*.
 University of California Press, Berkeley, 1997. [chp 1-2-3]

 ### April 13: The Question of Partition
-*	Philips, Cyril Henry and Mary Doreen Wainwright (eds.). *The Partition of India: Policies and Perspectives 1935-1947London: George Allen and Unwin Ltd., 1970.
+*	Philips, Cyril Henry and Mary Doreen Wainwright (eds.). *The Partition of India: Policies and Perspectives 1935-1947* London: George Allen and Unwin Ltd., 1970.
 [Noorani, Nanda, Zaidi, Kabir, Venkatachar, Lambrick]
-Gough, Kathleen and Hari P. Sharma (eds.) *Imperialism and revolution in South AsiaNew York: Monthly Review Press, 1973.
+Gough, Kathleen and Hari P. Sharma (eds.) *Imperialism and revolution in South Asia*.
+New York: Monthly Review Press, 1973.
 [Obeysekara, Mukherjee, Ahmed F.]
 *	Jalal, Ayesha, and Anil Seal.
-“Alternative to Partition: Muslim Politics between the Wars.”
-Modern Asian Studies 15, no. 3 (1981): 415–54
+“Alternative to Partition: Muslim Politics between the Wars.” *Modern Asian Studies* 15, no. 3 (1981): 415–54
-*	Butalia, Urvashi. *The Other Side of SilenceNew Delhi: Penguin Books, 1998
+*	Butalia, Urvashi. *The Other Side of Silence*.
+New Delhi: Penguin Books, 1998

 ### April 20: The Question of History
 *	Chakrabarty, Dipesh.
 “Postcoloniality and the Artifice of History: Who Speaks for ‘Indian’ Pasts?” *Representations*, no. 37 (1992): 1–26.
+* Thapar, Romila. *Narratives and the Making of History: Two Lectures*.
+Delhi: Oxford University Press, 2000.
-*	Guha, Ranajit.
-History at the Limit of World-History.
+*	Guha, Ranajit. *History at the Limit of World-History*.
 New York: Columbia University Press, 2002.

 ### April 27: Conclusions